-The SaaS market will be a $50.8 B worldwide enterprise by 2018 (IDC report) and it can only grow bigger as more businesses adopt a cloud-based infrastructure.
+Total SaaS revenues worldwide are expected to further increase to $99.7 B by 2020 (Forbes) and are likely to grow bigger as more businesses adopt a cloud-based infrastructure.
 That’s great news for a SaaS vendor like you, but it’s also bad news because you know the competition is only starting to heat up and the market is already crowded.
 Having an arsenal of promotional options is more than ever critical to your future success as a SaaS vendor.
-Here are six ideas that can help you get more leads and sales.
+Here are six ideas that can help you get more leads and increase SaaS sales.
 You can also find some more SaaS marketing ideas here (this post explores some really interesting strategies).

 B2B software review platformsare third-party sites that collate, present, and review software products from different categories and group them by factors such as price, deployment, specific features or other useful factors that may help buyers find the best-fitting software for their company more easily.
 A Google study showed that 70% of Americans say they read product reviews before making a purchase, and many of them start their research by visiting a review site like ours.
 Why?
 Because it saves them the time and effort.
 B2B review platforms allow them to compare products in an instant and they don’t have to visit each vendor site separately.
 Likewise, review sites enjoy a high ranking in SERP (search engine results page) because their content is regularly updated, they have product ratings, and they enjoy an active community, all considered to be major SEO factors.

 If review sites aren’t part of your organic marketing, you’re missing a big chunk in your lead generation stream.
 Make sure you have a presence on all major review platforms and advertise your product there.
 If you’re not sure where to advertise SaaS prodcuts consider these tips: